Is the Guava Lotus Travel Bassinet and Crib Worth It? (Not Sponsored Review!)

 Ease of Setup

-It’s so quick and easy that I actually prefer it to asking for a hotel bed.
+It’s so quick and easy that I prefer it to asking for a hotel crib.
 I know that it’s safe, I know that he is familiar with it, and I also know that I washed the crib sheet in detergent that won’t make him break out.

-I miss being able to use our much smaller, folding bassinet that could fit into a suitcase, but in terms of anything comparable, the Guava Lotus is the most lightweight option I’ve found and with the easiest setup.
+I miss being able to use our much smaller, folding bassinet that could fit into a suitcase, but we always knew that would be short-lived and in terms of anything comparable, the Guava Lotus is the most lightweight option I’ve found and with the easiest setup.

-It is also pricey, especially with the bassinet conversion kit at $409 when not discounted, but goes on sale frequently.
+It is, however, pricey, especially with the bassinet conversion kit at $409 when not discounted, but it goes on sale frequently and for just about every holiday.
 I bought mine during Black Friday.

 Do you have to buy the Guava Lotus if you want an easy travel crib?
 It depends on how important certain features are to you.
 Here are some alternatives: